Skip to content

 Build Read Models with Snapshot Projections

-This package recommends using snapshot projections, which reuse your domain's evolve function to ensure consistency between write and read models:
+This package recommends using snapshot projections, which reuse your domain's evolve function to ensure consistency between write and read models.
+There are two approaches:

 typescript